TheAlgorithms/Julia/CONTRIBUTING.md

     $ git pull --rebase upstream main

-Things you should do is always create a new branch when adding a new algorithm (or any contribution):
+Always create a new branch when adding a new algorithm (or any contribution):

 	$ git checkout -b <name of issue or algorithm> main
 	$ # do changes anew